Why did RIOC destroy Southpoint? Behind that simple question hides a string of others. And they go back years tainted with hidden motives.

 Conclusion: Why Did RIOC Destroy Southpoint Park?

-Because so much is shrouded in secrecy and possibly lost forever, we can’t answer that question.
+Because so much is shrouded in secrecy and possibly lost forever, we can’t answer that question until RIOC opens up the vaults of hidden information.

 But what we know is that something is fishy.
 No logic explains what’s going on today in Southpoint.